 Moreover, it’s worth noting that the Xbox Series X controller is, like its predecessor, natively supported by Windows, ensuring hassle-free plug-and-play compatibility with your PC.
 On the other hand, much like the DualShock 4, the DualSense isn’t natively supported on Windows and needs either Steam or third-party software in order to function.

 One of the main reasons why the PlayStation 4 ended up being way more popular than the Xbox One, among other things, was its excellent library of first-party exclusive games, including titles like Bloodborne, Horizon Zero Dawn, God of War (2018), Marvel’s Spider-Man, and more.

 Naturally, Microsoft took some notes, and this time around, they are making sure that the Xbox Series X has a selection of exclusive games that will not be available on the PlayStation.
-So far, some of the notable titles we’ve seen:
+So far, some of the notable titles we’ve seen are:

 - Senua’s Saga: Hellblade 2, a continuation of the excellent, narrative-focused action-adventure game that was Hellblade: Senua’s Sacrifice.